WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

     </div>
 </div>
 <br/>

-> Try resizing the browser to a phone-size.
+> Resize this browser window to a phone-size.

 ---
 ### Layout